abinit/abinit/doc/tutorial/compilation.md

 ## How to compile ABINIT on a cluster with the intel toolchain

-On intel-based clusters, we suggest to compile ABINIT with the intel compilers and the MKL library in order to achieve better performance.
+On intel-based clusters, we suggest to compile ABINIT with the intel compilers and the MKL library in order to improve performance.
-MKL, indeed, provides highly-optimized implementations for BLAS, LAPACK, FFT, and SCALAPACK that can lead to a significant speedup while simplifying considerably the compilation process.
+The MKL library, indeed, provides highly-optimized implementations for BLAS, LAPACK, FFT, and SCALAPACK that can lead to a significant speedup while simplifying considerably the compilation process.

 In what follows, we assume a cluster in which the sysadmin has already installed all the modules (compilers, MPI and libs) required to compile ABINIT.
-If some required libraries are lacking, it should not be that difficult to reuse the expertise acquired in this tutorial to build and install your own libs inside $HOME/local.
+If some required libraries are lacking, it should not be that difficult to reuse the expertise acquired in this tutorial to build and install your own libs inside $HOME/local although the best solution is to ask the syadmin to provide modules with the dependencies requiered by Abinit or, even better, an Abinit module.

 For a quick introduction to the environment modules, please consult [this documentation](https://support.ceci-hpc.be/doc/_contents/UsingSoftwareAndLibraries/UsingPreInstalledSoftware/index.html).